rtrollebo/rtrollebo.github.io/src/pages/notes/mac-setup.md

     The IDE and SDK can be installed through App Store.

     Even if you are not going to build software with Apple product target devices, XCode installation contains essential C compilers (Clang, Apple's gcc) used as dependency for other 3rd party SDKs.

 * Install a general-purpose editor

-    I prefer MS Code,
+    Cursor

+        brew install —cask cursor

+    Or, Visual Studio Code,

         brew install —cask visual-studio-code

-    but all common editors are available for MacOS as well: emacs, vim, etc.

 # Useful Tools